 Girl, You’ll Be a Woman Soon – Urge Overkill

-Mia Wallace’s wild ways catch up with her in one particular scene in Pulp Fiction when Urge Overkill’s ‘Girl, You’ll Be a Woman Soon’ plays.
+Mia Wallace’s wild ways catch up with her in one particular scene when Urge Overkill’s ‘Girl, You’ll Be a Woman Soon’ plays.
 As Vincent tries to bring Mia back from an overdose, the alt.-rock song backs up the scene. ’60s heartthrob Neil Diamond originally wrote the tune, but director Tarantino chose Urge Overkill’s gritty cover version for the movie.
 Their music’s inclusion in the film brought the independent band into mainstream music charts.

 Related: Hear similar songs on our list of songs about growing up.

 If Love is a Red Dress (Hang Me in Rags) – Maria McKee

 “If love is shelter, I’m gonna walk in the rain.”
 The only original song written specifically for the soundtrack is found in songwriter Maria McKee’s ‘If Love Is a Red Dress (Hang Me in Rags).’
 The song accompanies a pawn shop skirmish and is sometimes overshadowed by the fighting.
 McKee scored her second soundtrack appearance with Pulp Fiction.
 Her first appearance was for Tom Cruise’s movie Days of Thunder with her song ‘Show Me Heaven.’

 Related: Strut over to our playlist of songs about fashion.

 Bring Out the Gimp/Comanche – Peter Greene, Duane Whitaker, The Revels